qld-gov-au/pattern-library/source/content-types/content-patterns/content-patterns.md

 - Address---**only if** there is a counter service available to government customers.

 Use [hCard](http://microformats.org/wiki/hcard)

+Can be combined with the [Definition list grid layout](#definition-list-grid-layout) shown above.

 ### XHTML 1.0
 ```html
 <div class="vcard">